joebiker/ImageSorter/Allegory/README.md

-# ImageRename
+# Allegory
-Rename photos from multiple sources based on Picture Taken
+Rename photos in chronological order.
+This will assist when photos come from multiple sources (authors).
+Will include the author name in the file rename.

 Possible re-names of application